 Gendertnet aims to explore the various efforts of gendered exclusion in the digital public spheres.
 The multidisciplinary team – which will include input from law, HCI, computer science – will follow quantitative and qualitative methodologies – and will attempt to identify the paths and strategies of such attempts and the impact to women’s wellbeing.

-Research will attempt to specify which online spaces and the phenomenon is more intense within and the design practices (i.e. online trolls, lack of built-in tools to mute, block, and report these behaviours, existence of mechanisms that facilitate or provoke users to silence women, the need of privacy settings for immersive spaces (i.e. “not touch feature”), and the chilling effects of AI content moderation algorithms like flagging feministic content as antifeminist etc. Our aim will be to use creative methods (creative industries) to make more visible the typology of these patterns and how to address these issues and inform public, policy makers, industry, and police.
+Research will attempt to specify which online spaces the phenomenon is more intense within and the design practices (i.e. online trolls, lack of built-in tools to mute, block, and report these behaviours, existence of mechanisms that facilitate or provoke users to silence women, the need of privacy settings for immersive spaces (i.e. “not touch feature”), and the chilling effects of AI content moderation algorithms like flagging feministic content as antifeminist etc. Our aim will be to use creative methods (creative industries) to make more visible the typology of these patterns and how to address these issues and inform public, policy makers, industry, and police.

 Start date: 1 September 2024 – 31 March 2025